-Auto-refresh Check this box to refresh the page automatically.
-Automatic refresh occ curs every 3 seconds.
-Refresh: Click to refresh the page immediately.
+Auto-refresh 🛄: Check this box to refresh the page automatically.
+Automatic refresh occurs every 3 seconds.

 4.3.4.4 CIST Port Configuration

 This page allows the user to inspect the current STP CIST port configurations, and possibly change them as well.
 The CIST Port Configuration screen in Figure 4-3-4-6 appears.